The Wilcox Solar Observatory

 Sun

 and how those changes affect the Earth.
-That science is now called
+That science is called

 space weather.